 Prereq: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

-Independent study on topics of special interest to the student.
 Comprehensive report required.
 Intended primarily for juniors and seniors.
 Assessed service-learning component.
 A maximum of 9 credits of all (university-wide) 490 courses may be used for degree requirements.

 GLOBE 493: Workshop in Global Resource Systems